ZrifBSofiane/PricingMethod/README.md

 At the beginning, the pricer needed all the data to works.
 But because i developped Option Abstract Class, it's more easy to work with it for the pricer.

 I can add that because Option is abstract, it must have virtual method, but which one ?
 Obviously the payoff method.
 Each Option has his own payoff.

+# How to use the algo ?

+That's pretty easy.
+First you have to give some data that are printed on the screen.
+Then you choose which Option we want to price.
+And finally, let's run the computer :)

+Basically, when you give an answer which does not correspond to all the propositions, it will take one of them automatically.